jbouter/ansible-laptop/README.md

 ## gnome

-The gnome tasks will only be run specifically on Ubuntu, and set **gdm3** to have the default look
+The gnome tasks is specifically for Ubuntu, and set **gdm3** to have the default look

 ## google-chrome